cmints/website/pages/documentation/getting-started/deployment.md

 {static-p[Paragraph in the 'Generating static content' section] By running command above your static website should be ready and located in the
 <fix>`content`</fix> directory, you can copy the content of the directory to any
-static hosting of your choice, but you can also use the advantage of the exiting tools and deployment integrations in the CMintS to make that much more simpler.
+static hosting of your choice, but you can also use the advantage of the existing tools and deployment integrations in the <fix>CMintS</fix> to make that much more simpler.
 }

 ## {gh-pages[Page heading] Github pages}

-{gh-pages-p[Paragraph in the 'Github pages' section]
-<fix>GitHub</fix> Pages is a static site hosting service designed to host
-project pages directly from a <fix>GitHub</fix> repository.
-You can host
-<fix>CMintS</fix> projects for free in the <fix>Github</fix> Pages, by simply
-running the command below, considering that you are using <fix>Github</fix> as your git hosting:
+{gh-pages-p[Paragraph in the 'Github pages' section] GitHub Pages is a static site hosting service designed to host project pages directly from a GitHub repository.
+You can host <fix>CMintS</fix> projects for free in the GitHub Pages, by simply running the command below, considering that you are using GitHub as your git hosting:
 }

 ```bash